pradeephubgit/appsignal-docs/source/ruby/installation.html.md

 title: "Installing AppSignal for Ruby"
 ---

-Please follow the [installation guide](/application/new-application.html) when adding a new application to AppSignal.

-## Installation

-Please follow the [installation guide](/application/new-application.html) when adding a new application to AppSignal.
+Please follow the [installation guide](/guides/new-application.html) first, when adding a new application to AppSignal.

 ### Requirements